 "This is a protein-packed supper that includes both animal and vegan protein.
-Chickpeas are not only high in vegan protein, they are also fibre powerhouses vital for digestive health and regularity.
-The addition of flowering cauliflower is a bonus, but if you don't have any, just use regular broccoli or cauliflower in unlimited amounts—it's all nutrients, fibre and water!
+Chickpeas are not only high in vegan protein, but they are also fiber powerhouses vital for digestive health and regularity.
+The addition of flowering cauliflower is a bonus, but if you don't have any, just use regular broccoli or cauliflower in unlimited amounts—it's all nutrients, fiber, and water!

-Total calories: 405 kcal, with only 95 calories left, factor in a salad for lunch and drink plenty of water to help keep you full.
+Total calories: 405 kcal, with only 95 calories left, factor in a salad for lunch and drink plenty of water to try to help keep you full.

 Total calories: 505 kcal.
 This blows the calorie budget, so we suggest splitting this into two portions to have late morning and late afternoon.

 Total Calories: 290 kcal.
-High in protein, this will keep you fuller for longer, ideal if you tend to reach for snacks after dinner.
+High in protein, this may help keep you fuller for longer, ideal if you tend to reach for snacks after dinner.

 Total calories: 351 kcal.
 This breakfast meal will set you up for the day and leaves you with enough calories should you need something small later.